dib-lab/dammit/doc/dev_notes.md

 * [Decorators](https://realpython.com/primer-on-python-decorators/) transfer the function's `return` into a doit function (e.g. line 59 of shell.py) `import doit_task` then `@doit_task`

 `databases`, 2 pipelines:

   * `quick`
   * `full`

 `annotate`, more pipelines:

   * `uniref1`
   * `full`
   * `nr`

 #### `config.json`

-can use custom config.json file to include different parameters for the programs run by the tasks, e.g. transdecoder LongOrgs -m 50, etc.
+Can use custom `config.json` file to include different parameters for the programs run by the tasks, e.g. `transdecoder LongOrgs -m 50`, etc.

 #### `parallel.py`